Nsjminecraft/ShimplyShop/readme.md

 A simple e-commerce web app built with Flask, MongoDB, and Passlib.
 Users can sign up, log in, browse products, add items to their cart, and log out.
 Passwords are securely hashed.

+I KNOW IT SAYS RUPPES BUT I LIVE IN CANADA DONT WORRY ABOUT IT

 ## Features

 - User registration (sign up)